TongLing916/tongling916.github.io/_posts/2020-3-6-Monocular-Depth-Estimation.md

 $$

 ### Literature

+[^Ranftl2016]: Ranftl, Rene, et al. "Dense monocular depth estimation in complex dynamic scenes."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2016.

 [^Chambolle2012]: A. Chambolle, D. Cremers, and T. Pock.
 A convex approach to minimal partitions.
 SIAM Journal on Imaging Sciences, 5(4), 2012.